Sitecore/Sitecore.Demo.Edge/docs/docker.md

 # 🐳 Docker

 The PLAY!
-Summit demo comes with a `docker-compose` environment for a Sitecore XM1 topology.
+Summit demo comes with a Docker compose environment for a Sitecore XM1 topology.

 The included `docker-compose.yml` is a stock XM1 environment from the Sitecore Container Support Package.
 All changes/additions for this solution are located in the `docker-compose.override.yml` file.